MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `custom`

-The CPU mode property can be used to simplify the configuration of a guest CPU to be as close as possible to the host CPU.
+The `cpuMode` property in the node template can be used to configure a guest CPU to closely resemble the host CPU.
-Consult the [libvirt documentation](https://libvirt.org/formatdomain.html#cpu-model-and-topology) to learn about all available CPU modes:

-+ `custom` (default)
-+ `host-model`
-+ `host-passthrough`
-+ `maximum`

 ```yaml
 cluster: